American imperialism: Debate after September 11, 2001

-In Manufacturing Consent: The Political Economy of the Mass Media, the political activist Noam Chomsky argues that exceptionalism and the denials of imperialism are the result of a systematic strategy of propaganda, to "manufacture opinion" as the process has long been described in other countries.
+"Empire" and alternative terms

+In one point of view, United States expansion overseas in the late 1890s has indeed been imperialistic, but that this imperialism is only a temporary phenomenon, a corruption of American ideals, or the relic of a past era.
+Historian Samuel Flagg Bemis argues that Spanish–American War expansionism was a short-lived imperialistic impulse and "a great aberration in American history," a very different form of territorial growth than that of earlier American history.
+Historian Walter LaFeber sees the Spanish–American War expansionism not as an aberration, but as a culmination of United States expansion westward.

-Thorton wrote that "[...]imperialism is more often the name of the emotion that reacts to a series of events than a definition of the events themselves.
+Thorton wrote that "[...] imperialism is more often the name of the emotion that reacts to a series of events than a definition of the events themselves.
 Where colonization finds analysts and analogies, imperialism must contend with crusaders for and against."
+Liberal internationalists argue that even though the present world order is dominated by the United States, the form taken by that dominance is not imperial.
+International relations scholar John Ikenberry argues that international institutions have taken the place of empire.

-Political theorist Michael Walzer argues that the term hegemony is better than empire to describe the U.S.'s role in the world.
-Political scientist Robert Keohane agrees saying, a "balanced and nuanced analysis is not aided ... by the use of the word 'empire' to describe United States hegemony, since 'empire' obscures rather than illuminates the differences in form of governance between the United States and other Great Powers, such as Great Britain in the 19th century or the Soviet Union in the twentieth".
+Political theorist Michael Walzer argues that the term hegemony is better than empire to describe the US's role in the world.
+Hegemony is distinguished from empire as ruling only external but not internal affairs of other states.
+Political scientist Robert Keohane argues a "balanced and nuanced analysis is not aided ... by the use of the word 'empire' to describe United States hegemony, since 'empire' obscures rather than illuminates the differences in form of governance between the United States and other Great Powers, such as Great Britain in the 19th century or the Soviet Union in the twentieth".
+Proponents of this definition regard the post-Cold War world order as hegemonic stability.
+Some identify recurrent cycle of such orders while others argue that what is identified as earlier cases were neither hegemony nor stability and the situation is unprecedented in history.

-Since 2001, Emmanuel Todd assumes the U.S.A. cannot hold for long the status of mondial hegemonic power, due to limited resources.
-Instead, the U.S.A. is going to become just one of the major regional powers along with European Union, China, Russia, etc. Reviewing Todd's After the Empire, G. John Ikenberry found that it had been written in "a fit of French wishful thinking."

-Other political scientists, such as Daniel Nexon and Thomas Wright, argue that neither term exclusively describes foreign relations of the United States.
-The U.S. can be, and has been, simultaneously an empire and a hegemonic power.
-They claim that the general trend in U.S. foreign relations has been away from imperial modes of control.
+Other political scientists, such as Daniel Nexon and Thomas Wright, argue that neither 'empire' nor 'hegemony' exclusively describes foreign relations of the United States.
+The US can be, and has been, simultaneously an empire and a hegemonic power.
+They claim that the general trend in US foreign relations has been away from imperial modes of control.